covid19facts/covid19facts.github.io/index.md

 # Q: Is COVID-19 just a bad flu?

-Here we inspect the question based on the <strong>overall death toll</strong> of United States.
+Here we inspect the question based on the <strong>overall death toll</strong> of United States ([Source](#ref1)).
 Generally speaking, the confirmation of death is quite straight forward.
 The numbers below include the deaths of all causes, i.e. heart attack, cancer, influenza, car accidents, etc.

 ||2016| 2017 | 2018 | 2019 | 2020 |